abraini-Nascent/wingmercs/readme.md

   - Power Plant: weapon energy and shield recovery time
   - Shield Gen: max shield value
   - Radar: displaying enemy type, damage, and distance
+  - Targeting: if the player can lock onto a target, increase time to get missile lock
   - Guns & Weapons: removes capability to use them
 #### Flight Model
 - independent pitch, roll, and yaw rates